Isho, Romania

 Isho, sometimes stylized in all caps, is a mixed-use development edge city located in Timișoara, Romania.
 The project was conceived from the beginning to integrate residential, hotel, retail and entertainment functions.
 The mixed project includes, in addition to the previous facilities, a 7500 m2 park, event rooms, offices, a multi-story car park and an expo pavilion.
 The gross area amounts to approximately 200000 m2 with rentable area of about 135000 m2.
 The complex is the home of the tallest residential buildings in Timișoara (Riverside A – 75 m and Parkside D – 70 m).

 History

 The current complex was built on vacant land that belonged to the former ILSA wool factory until 2012.
-Romanian businessman Ovidiu Șandor established a new urban center concept, which would include facilities to allow gradual development for the area.
+Isho is a project by Mulberry Development, a real estate firm founded by Ovidiu Șandor, which previously developed office complexes such as the City Business Centre in Timișoara and The Office in Cluj-Napoca. Șandor introduced a new urban center concept designed to support the gradual development of the area.
 The office component was designed for a phased development, in three phases.
+Construction of the project began in 2016.

 The project attracted important companies from fields such as automotive, IT&C and services.
 Various have either expanded their presence in the western part of the country or opened new offices in the complex area.
 Tenants include Bosch, Visteon, KPMG, Canon and Dräxlmaier, among others.